 A section of the Bank's website presents the main transparency documents of the offer.
 In particular, the Information Sheets of the products and services offered, the specific Guidelines (The Current Account, The Home Mortgage, The Consumer credit) and the Reports on the conditions offered to customers are available at the branches and in the section of the website, so that they can be viewed, saved and printed.

 With reference to the area of investments, following the entry into force of the MiFID II Directive and the European Regulations on investor protection, the Bank has further strengthened its model in order to be able to offer a higher level of protection to investors and greater transparency in the negotiations that take place on the financial instruments markets.
 In particular, Intesa Sanpaolo has introduced new obligations in terms of governance of financial instruments, knowledge requirements and competence of the personnel responsible for providing investment services as well as ex ante and ex post information on costs, charges and incentives for financial products and services offered.

-Within the Progetto Multicanalità Integrata (Integrated Multichannel Project), the information sheet and pre-contract were made available on the WEB platform for the distance marketing of financial products.
+Within the Progetto Multicanalità Integrata (Integrated Multichannel Project), information sheets and pre-contract documents were made available on the WEB platform for the distance marketing of financial products.